 0 Essay(s) Pending (Possible Point(s): 0)

-The word proverbial in the passage is closest in meaning to
+The word unruly in paragraph 3 is closest in meaning to

-Which of the following best expresses the essential information in the highlighted sentence?
+Which of the following best expresses the essential information in the highlighted sentence in paragraph 4?
 Incorrect answer choices change the meaning in important ways or leave out essential information.

-Look at the four squares [▪] that indicate where the following sentence could be added to the passage.
+Look at the four squares [▪] in paragraph 2 that indicate where the following sentence could be added to the passage.

 Where would the sentence fit best?